xcart/xcart-docs/_pages/kb_en/modules/fedex.md

 11. Proceed to the **Carrier Services** tab to specify the set of FedEx carrier services that should be used for shipment.
 The carrier services you specify here will be available to your customers at checkout if the conditions from the FedEx **Settings** tab are met.
     ![carrier-services.png]({{site.baseurl}}/attachments/ref_58tOKWMt/carrier-services.png)

-    Here you can enable/disable FedEx carrier services, change the services sort order and apply {% link "tax classes" ref_pAWOdG8N %} to shipments, if applicable.
+    On the **Carrier Services** tab, you can enable/disable FedEx carrier services, change the services sort order and apply {% link "tax classes" ref_pAWOdG8N %} to shipments, if applicable.
     ![carrier-services-1.png]({{site.baseurl}}/attachments/ref_58tOKWMt/carrier-services-1.png)

     By default, carrier services are sorted alphabetically.
-If you want to change the sort order, you can drag-n-drop the carrier services to their new positions.
-Available shipping methods will be displayed to your customers at checkout in the very same order in which they are shown on the **Carrier Services** tab.
+If you want to change the sort order, you can drag-n-drop the carrier services to re-adjust their positions.
+During checkout, the available shipping methods will be displayed to your customers in the very same order in which they are shown on the **Carrier Services** tab.